hodinkee/apple-news-rb/README.md

 ### Creating an Article

 An article must have a document.
-Once it's created, you can set metadata flags and add files to the article bundle.
+Once it's created, you can add files to the article bundle.

 ``` ruby
 article = AppleNews::Article.new(nil, document: document)